Spider19996/Tube-Clock-Faces/README.md

 ## Segmented Style Faces (WIP)
 Ideas from [michieldb.nl](http://www.michieldb.nl/other/segments/) - Big thanks!

 Some watch faces are also available in other colors.
+Where no images are displayed are not yet finished.

 14 | 3x5_Matrix_1 | 3x5_Matrix_2 | 9 | Classic
 -------- | -------- | -------- | -------- | --------